 - In receipt of Employment and Support Allowance or Universal Credit and Disability Living or Personal Independence payment in your own name

-- If you are, or have been in the last five years, in receipt of Free School Meals (FSM)
+- if you have an identifiable financial need but do not fall into the above category, e.g. you may apply for this bursary if you are, or have been in the last five years, in receipt of Free School Meals (FSM).

 For further information, please refer to our Bursary Policy or the Department for Education website HERE